GateNLP/gate-abuse-application/README.md

-# gate-abuse-application
+# GATE Abuse Application
-A GATE application for detecting abuse in social media posts
+A GATE application for detecting abuse in social media posts.